Qoyixfex/Qoyisec/README.md

 ## ⚠️ Legal Disclaimer

-This project is intended **only for educational and ethical testing** purposes.
+This project is intended **only for educational and authorized security testing**.
-**Do not use** this tool to attack or access systems without proper authorization.
+Do **NOT** use this tool to access or attack systems without **explicit permission**.
-By using this toolkit, you agree to use it **at your own risk**.
+By using this software, you agree to assume **full responsibility** for any actions performed with it.

 ---

-## 🤖 owner
+## ⭐ Credits

-CREDITS:
+ZamSec
 QoyiSec
-Zam
 Foxus

-Made with Python.
+If u like the tool, please share it.